srid/srid/unfree/Wiliness of the wild/Politeness.md

 From https://news.ycombinator.com/item?id=34746161

->> the core team has that "happy cult" vibe where they think that if they're (passive-aggressively) polite enough, they don't have to worry about anyone's opinion outside their insular little group.
+>> the core team has that "happy cult" [[Affective Vibes|vibe]] where they think that if they're (passive-aggressively) polite enough, they don't have to worry about anyone's opinion outside their insular little group.
 >
 > "Happy cult" vibe is exactly how describe that faux-niceness they throw around.